Darrell Stuckey: Personal life

 Stuckey married Lacie Stuckey, previously Reed, a former manager for the Kansas Jayhawks basketball team and the older sister of former Jayhawks guard Tyrel Reed, on Saturday, April 9, 2011.
 On February 13, 2013, the couple welcomed their first child, a baby boy named Jayton James Stuckey.

-Stuckey is one of the Chargers’ most-active players in the community.
-As a student at Kansas, he was not only one of the school’s most talented athletes, but also one of its most popular and academically gifted.

 Raised by a single mother, Michele Foulks, with his siblings Jamaine Rush and Denae Stuckey, Stuckey graduated in four years and was named to the Athletic Director’s Honor Roll.
 He was also one of the Jayhawks’ most active participants in student government and community service.
 Stuckey enjoys delivering motivational speeches and regularly volunteers to lend a helping hand with community projects in San Diego.

 Stuckey is a Christian.
 Stuckey established "Living4One", an organization to "help people discover that they were created to influence the world in a positive way" through living for Jesus.